-What is Homes.com Home Values?
+What is Homes.com Home Value?

 The Homes.com Home Value, provided by SmartZip Analytics, is an automatically generated estimate of a home’s fair market value based on a number of factors including historical home price trends, recently sold comparable homes and tax assessments in the home’s neighborhood.
 It is intended to be a starting point in determining a home’s value and does not take into account all aspects of the home’s special features, location or current market conditions.
 Because of these and other factors that determine a home’s value, the actual value may be lower or higher.
 The Home Value merely provides an estimate.
 A real estate professional can provide you with an actual home value as well as advice on increasing a home’s value and general real estate market assistance.